 Unfortunately, identity theft has become more common in recent years and may not abate if consumers don’t take steps to protect themselves.
 Through various surveys, CreditDonkey.com has found consumers continue to make mistakes, such as openly sharing critical passwords with outsiders, which put them at undue risk for identity theft.

 We've gathered the most current statistics, news, and resources about all too frequent Internet scams and stolen security codes.

-What are the most current, surprising statistics about identity theft
+What are the surprising statistics about identity theft

-Identity theft was the #1 complaint category in the Federal Trade Commission’s (FTC) Consumer Sentinel Network Data Book for 2012, with 18% of the overall complaints, followed by debt collection (10%) and banks and lenders (6%).
+Identity theft was the #1 complaint category in the Federal Trade Commission’s (FTC) Consumer Sentinel Network Data Book, with 18% of the overall complaints, followed by debt collection (10%) and banks and lenders (6%).

 Crooks are misusing the information for a shorter period of time, making them harder to catch.
 Consumer information was misused for an average of 48 days in 2012, down from 55 days in 2011 and 95 days in 2010, according to a Javelin Strategy & Research 2013 Identity Fraud Report.

 1 in 4 who have received a data breach letter became a victim of identity theft and fraud, according to Javelin.

 Who is most at risk for identity theft?

 According to the FTC’s Consumer Sentinel Network Data Book, the highest percentage of identity theft victims were age 20-29.
 Is this age group more susceptible because they are less likely to regularly track bank account and credit card activity, pay for identity theft monitoring services, and use discretion when sharing information on social media?